Viliame Kikau: 2021

 On 27 September, Kikau was named Dally M Second Rower of the year alongside Parramatta's Isaiah Papali'i.

-Kikau played a total of 27 games for Penrith in the 2021 NRL season including the club's 2021 NRL Grand Final victory over South Sydney Kikau scored a second half try in the final but was disallowed on review due to the pass from Nathan Cleary being ruled forward.
+Kikau played a total of 27 games for Penrith in the 2021 NRL season including the club's 2021 NRL Grand Final victory over South Sydney.
+Kikau scored a second half try in the final but was disallowed on review due to the pass from Nathan Cleary being ruled forward.

 Following Penrith's grand final victory, an intoxicated Kikau went on Instagram and mocked South Sydney by singing their club song.
-Penrith teammate Tyrone May then appeared on the video and said "I don't give a f***.
-F*** every motherf***er, n***er".
+Penrith teammate Tyrone May then appeared on the video and said "I don't give a fuck.
+Fuck every motherfucker, nigger".

 In November, an image of Kikau was leaked from a security camera within Canterbury Leagues Club showing Kikau posting in a Canterbury shirt along with head coach Trent Barrett and head of football Phil Gould.
 Kikau then took to social media and explained the situation saying "Today photos were taken of me wearing another club's colours," Kikau wrote.

 "Me and my manager were told the photos wouldn't become public until the appropriate time.
 I am very disappointed that didn't happen and regret the upset it has caused.
 I want the Panthers fans to know I remain fully committed to our club and the team for the upcoming season.
 I can't wait to celebrate our premiership with you".